KlugerLab/oocPCA/README.md

 # FastPCA
-FastPCA is a C++ implementation of randomized SVD.
+FastPCA is a Intel MKL-based, out-of-core C++ implementation of randomized SVD for rank-k approximation of matrices that are 1) too large to fit into memory and/or 2) would take too long to compute using traditional methods.

 Two interfaces are available, via an R wrapper called fastRPCA and by commandline.
 OS X and Linux users can install the pre-compiled binaries, following the processes outlined below:

 ##R Package Installation
 1. Install devtools: `install.packages('devtools')`